What is Open Data?

 • Universal Participation: Everyone must be able to use, reuse, and redistribute.
 There should be no discrimination against fields of endeavour or against persons or groups.
 For example, ‘non-commercial’ restrictions or restrictions of use for certain purposes (e.g., only in education) are not allowed.

-As you can see in the definition above, open data is much more than making data available.
-It requires an established workflow for collecting, managing and storing that data with standards for making that data open.
+As you can see in the definition above, open data is more than making data available.
 Open data ensures public access to data and should include sufficient details so that others know how that data can be reused or repurposed.
-By using the FAIR principles, described next, to manage your data at all stages of the research process you will help ensure your data is both future-proof and open.
+By using the FAIR principles, described next, to manage your data at all research stages, you will help ensure your data is both future-proof and open.

 The FAIR Principles

-The FAIR principles for sharing data, meaning that data should be findable, accessible, interoperable and reusable (Wilkinson et al., 2016), provide guidance for scientific data management and stewardship.
+The FAIR principles (data that is findable, accessible, interoperable and reusable) provide guidance for data management and stewardship.

 FAIR principles by CSC — Tieteen tietotekniikan keskus / CSC — IT Center for Science